- Heart Rate Variability: What You Need to Know

 - Brain dumping my thoughts instead of letting them clutter up my brain.

 - Tactile stimulation.
-(See my review of Apollo Neuro and TouchPoints for more information.)
+(See my reviews of Apollo Neuro and TouchPoints for more information.)

 - Reconnecting with nature (see below).